andrewufrank/dainoSite/index.md

 # visibility: public
 ---

-#  Daino: A Static Site Generator
+#  DEMO 6.2 -- Daino: A Static Site Generator
 <!-- copy of the ReadMe.md file shown in github -->

 A static site generator designed by an academic to allow: